ammar-khan/prepare-yourself-for-future-career/tips.md

 >
 >Employee will ask about growth, learning, incentives and culture of the organisation

->**Note**: Interview is very important and crucial part, so be prepare and pay attention, if you are going to join a right organisation where you can grow or a toxic organisation before signing the contract (Analysing Company Culture is also available in this guide).
+>**Note**: Interview is very important and crucial part, so be prepare and pay attention, if you are going to join a right organisation where you can grow or a toxic organisation, before signing the contract (Analysing Company Culture is also available in this guide).

 **Interview with Recruiters**